 Foraging and Berry Picking

 The hedgerows around us provide us with lots of wild berries, and autumn time is a great time to go foraging.
-Wild blackberries are around August and September and we are now getting to the end of the season but there are still a few around.
+Wild blackberries are around August and September and although we are now getting to the end of the season, there are still a few around.
 We are also lucky to have lots of wild elderberries and sloes around by us, and the kids like hunting for them.
 All I would advise is that if you don’t know what something is, don’t pick it, better safe than sorry!
 You can also go foraging for mushrooms.
 This is not something I know too much about, and obviously you have to be very cautious with the kids touching them.
 However there is a great blog post about it at Living Unplugged, which I would suggest you have a read of before picking any wild fungi.

 cheats tricks, to make them harder!
 Sadly you can’t take conkers into school anymore (health and safety I suspect!!!), but it doesn’t mean the kids can’t play with them at home.
 My two are still quite little, so it’s supervised play, but still a lot of fun.